SE-cocacola/agricola/README.md

 ```

 If you are on Windows, type and run `npm run dist`.
 This will create an installation file in the `dist` folder.
 You can install it and play!

-For a better time, make sure to join the [Discord channel](https://discord.gg/nkZnHvD) to talk to other developers for help and exclusive dicussions!

-> Please be aware of a [possible scam in regards to Delaford](https://github.com/delaford/game#possible-scam-notice) that promises money for testing or similar action.

 ## 게임 플레이 화면